feguson/cardpuzzle/README.md

-newlights
+card puzzle
 =========

-A simple game for android.
+A simple puzzle game for android.

+Built with Phonegap.